jfmengels/elm-review/documentation/design/no-built-in-rules.md

 the tools to do so.

-If there are no core rules, then there are also no technical distinctions between then and package rules.
+If there are no core rules, then there are also no technical distinctions between them and package rules.
 They all have access to the same tools, and there is no rule that can do more than an other could.

 A benefit of this, is that `elm-review` will not need to have a major version